-Prior to getting a colonoscopy, patients must follow a special clear liquid diet for a day or a few days to cleanse the bowels.
+Prior to getting a colonoscopy, patients must follow a special clear liquid diet for a day or a few days and, in many cases, take a laxative to cleanse the bowels.

 Stool-based Tests.
 A few different tests use stool samples to check for signs of colorectal cancer.
 Stool samples can be collected at home using special kits available from a health care provider.
 Unlike colonoscopy, stool-based tests do not require bowel cleansing.

 - Fecal Immunochemical Test (FIT).
 Colorectal cancers can cause bleeding in the colon and rectum.
 The FIT test uses antibodies to check for the presence of blood in stool samples.
 Blood in the stool can also be caused by many other noncancerous conditions.
 If blood is detected, a follow-up colonoscopy is usually necessary to check for colorectal cancer.